 Kai-ming Cheng, is professor and chair of education and director of the Education Policy Unit at the University of Hong Kong, Hong Kong, China.
 He has trained as a mathematician and worked as a school teacher and principal.
 Recently appointed to China’s State Advisory Committee on Curriculum Reform, he was also appointed as a member of the Hong Kong Education Commission, where he was instrumental in the comprehensive reform of the education system in Hong Kong that began in 1999.

 Linda Darling-Hammond, President and CEO, Learning Policy Institute, was previously the Charles E. Ducommun professor of education at Stanford University Graduate School of Education, and a former president of the American Educational Research Association and member of the National Academy of Education.
 She served as executive director of the National Commission on Teaching and America’s Future.
 While at Stanford University, Darling-Hammond has launched the Stanford Educational Leadership Institute and the School Redesign Network.

-Michael Day, professor of education and director of the School of Education at Roehampton University.
+Michael Day, emeritus professor of education and director of the School of Education at Roehampton University.
 Formerly, Professor Day served as executive director of teacher training for the Training and Development Agency for Schools (TDA), Manchester, England.
 Before joining the TDA, he worked at the Department for Education and Skills for 11 years on a range of education and employment policy areas including special needs, post-16 qualifications, the nursery school voucher scheme, and support and guidance to socially excluded young people.
 He started his career as a researcher and later trained as a primary teacher before moving to King Alfred’s College, Winchester, as a senior lecturer specializing in primary education.

 Chew Leng Poon is director of research and evaluation and principal specialist for research and curriculum for the planning division of the Singapore Ministry of Education where she is responsible for a variety of international benchmarking studies and is the project manager for ATC21S for Singapore, an international project on 21st century skills.